skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 - For 12mm bottom elastic, extend the seam allowance by 4mm along the bottom of the back band and cradle.

 ![](https://res.cloudinary.com/duckgoesoink/image/upload/v1613917570/179BA442-FE28-49ED-AD53-F0B3530F7908_ddnl40.jpg)
-<small><em>Back band, cradle, and upper cup seam allowances increased to match elastic size</em></small>
+<small><em>Closure laid on pattern to verify it fits.
+Seam allowances increased to match elastic sizes on back band, cradle, and upper cup angled edge.</em></small>

 ## Step 2: Cut the fabric

 Fold the fabric, line up the DOGS correctly, and cut out the pattern pieces (both layers at the same time).
-We need to cut mirrored to get pieces for the left and right sides.<br>
+We cut mirrored to get pieces for the left and right sides.<br>

 <img src="https://res.cloudinary.com/duckgoesoink/image/upload/v1613921697/IMG_1229_buxd86.jpg" alt="" width="500" />
+<small><em>We really don't need that much fabric, and playing tetris with pattern pieces means less waste!
+Just keep the DOGS correct.</em></small>

 ### Main fabric